t-neumann/t-neumann.github.io/_posts/2019-02-10-AWS-architecture.md

 - `ECS` to create your "software" from Docker containers to run on your instances
 - `AWS Batch` that handles everything from submission to scaling and proper finalization of your individual jobs

+In the limited number of pipeline I have set up to run in AWS (they can also run on any other compute environment, but that's a different later story) I have never used any services beyond that.
+For anything that involves reading e.g. raw read files, processing them and retreiving the output one should be able to make do with a combination of those.
+This can probably be optimized or done more elegantly with different services, but I had some discussions on this with various people and we have not come across a solution that could do it at a lower cost.

 ## S3 - Simple Storage Service

 ## EBS - Elastic Block Store